How to Plan a French Craft Brewery Tour You’ll Never Forget

 Beyond the Brewery: Exploring the Beer Scene

-So, I’ve spent a good chunk of time visiting breweries, and while that’s awesome, I’ve found that the French craft beer adventure doesn’t stop when you leave the brewery doors.
-There’s a whole ecosystem out there, and honestly, it’s where I’ve discovered some of my favorite brews and met some really cool people.
+I’ve spent a good chunk of time inside breweries, and that’s great, but the French craft beer adventure doesn’t stop when you walk out the door.
+There’s a whole ecosystem around it, and honestly, that’s where I’ve found some of my favorite brews and met some genuinely lovely people.

 Visiting Beer Bottle Shops

-These places, often called "caves à bière," are like treasure troves for beer lovers.
-Forget your average supermarket selection; here, you’ll find shelves packed with bottles from small French breweries, plus a curated selection from around the world.
-It’s a fantastic way to explore different styles and regions without having to travel to each brewery.
-I always make it a point to ask the shop owner for recommendations – they’re usually incredibly knowledgeable and passionate about what they sell.
-It’s also a great spot to pick up some unique souvenirs for friends back home, or just for yourself, let’s be honest.
+These spots, usually called “caves à bière,” are basically treasure chests for beer lovers.
+Forget your average supermarket selection; here you’ll find shelves stacked with bottles from small French breweries, plus a hand-picked lineup from around the world.
+It’s a lovely way to explore different styles and regions without physically traveling to every brewery.
+I always make a point of asking the shop owner what they’d drink; they’re usually ridiculously knowledgeable and passionate about what they stock.
+Also a great spot to pick up unique souvenirs for friends back home.
+Or for yourself.
+Mostly for yourself, let’s be honest.

 Attending Beer Festivals